Me and my chicken panang? Yeah, we’re best buds.

 - In a large skillet with deep sides, fry the panang curry paste over medium heat until fragrant.

-- Pour half of the coconut milk into the pan and bring to a boil.
+- Pour half of the coconut cream into the pan and bring to a boil.

-- Once the coconut milk is boiling and the coconut oil separates, add the chicken and pea eggplants and cook for about 5 minutes.
+- Once the coconut cream is boiling, add the chicken and pea eggplant and cook for about 5 minutes.

-- Add the rest of the coconut milk.
+- Add the rest of the coconut cream.
 If your curry is too thick at this point, add ¼ cup of water or more.
 If not, skip the water.

 - Season with ½ teaspoon of sugar.
 Taste and adjust as needed, but remember Thai panang curry has to be a little sweet.